Peter Thiel is totally over Silicon Valley, people

 "I think Democrats are setting themselves up for an even bigger failure," Thiel added.

 Thiel also defended his secret funding of lawsuits against Gawker Media, which he was angry at after its flagship site reported in 2007 he is gay.
-Thiel's efforts, which backed other lawsuits filed by other people, eventually led to the publication filing for bankruptcy and its subsequent sale.
+Thiel's efforts, which backed other lawsuits filed by other people, including Hulk Hogan, eventually led to the publication filing for bankruptcy and its subsequent sale.

 "I had seen them bully and mistreat people for a long time and I thought it was going to continue," Thiel said.
 "Someone needed to try to say that has to stop."